 This course looks at early childhood education policy through an international lens, addressing often neglected—but highly salient—policy questions, including: What have been the real effects of the Millennium Development Goals and the Education for All goals on education systems in general and on early childhood education in particular?
 How have poverty, gender, and the needs of marginalized populations/cultures shaped early childhood policy in diverse countries?
 What are the unique policy properties that must be considered when developing policies for young children and their families?
 To what extent do the policy contexts of nations differ, and how do these differences impact early childhood policies directly?
 To what extent can lessons learned in one context be faithfully transported across national boundaries?
 Based on readings and discussions of these issues, students will demonstrate their understanding of the role of policy in shaping early childhood education in a given country though the final paper, a situation analysis.
 Building on sequenced assignments, this paper will provide the platform for students to use policy tools and make recommendations for concrete early childhood policy improvements.

 An introduction to organizational theory as it applies to a variety of institutions with particular attention to the potential of educational activities as a force in formal organizations.

-Individual advisement on the doctoral dissertation.
-Requires ongoing consultation between the student and dissertation sponsor.
+Individual advisement on the doctoral dissertation, via ongoing consultation between the student and dissertation sponsor.
+Ph.D. students who have passed the certification exam and are not enrolled in other courses must register for dissertation advisement each term until they finish their dissertation.
 The fee equals three points at the current tuition rate for each term.
 Permission required from individual faculty.